marcianx/bitvec-rs/README.md

 the ability to get safe immutable and mutable views into its internal vector for easy I/O.

 It mirrors the API of `std::vec::Vec` as much as possible.
+Notable differences:
+- `BitVec`'s non-consuming iterator enumerates `bool`s instead of `&bool`s.

 ## License